The-Obstacle-Is-The-Way/clarity-ai-jupyter/README.md

 ---

+## Expected Results

+The performance of the models is evaluated using Leave-One-Out Cross-Validation (LOOCV) across all subjects.
+The primary metrics are accuracy and F1-score for the multi-class severity classification task.

+-   The `BaselineCNN` provides a solid starting point, demonstrating the viability of using raw EEG signals for this task.
+-   `EEGNet` offers a more sophisticated, compact architecture designed specifically for EEG, and is expected to outperform the baseline.
+-   The `MHA_GCN` model, which leverages graph-based representations of brain connectivity, is hypothesized to capture more complex relational patterns and yield higher performance.
+-   The `SpectrogramViT` explores an alternative modality by treating EEG signals as images, providing a powerful vision-based approach.

+After running the notebook (`DEBUG_MODE = False`), a full report including confusion matrices and statistical comparisons will be generated.
+Expected accuracies are in the range of 60-80%, with the more advanced models pushing the upper end of this range, consistent with state-of-the-art findings in the references below.

+---

 ## Core Scientific References

 The methodologies implemented in this repository are grounded in the following key research papers.
 Users are encouraged to consult them for a deeper understanding of the scientific context.